quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/car_library.rst

 QCars are considered "actors" in the Virtual Self-Driving Car Studio.
 The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.

+See the QCar :ref:`carTutorial` to get a better understanding of using QCars in Quanser Interactive Labs.

 .. _carLibrary: